 Little Italy is an elegant urban neighborhood that showcases its Italian heritage.
-This neighborhood hosts a variety of local festivals, music and art gatherings, and celebration of holidays.
+This neighborhood hosts a variety of local festivals, music and art gatherings, and the celebration of holidays.
 That include Cinco de Mayo, St. Patricks Days and Easter celebration, Art Walk, Fiesta, Chalk La Strada and local jazz festival.
 One of the favorite gathering spots of the residents is Amici Park.
 It features large grass fields, an amphitheater for various events, an art installation “Recipe for Friendship” and bocce ball courts.
 It is a favorite place of students from the nearby Washington Elementary School.

 Little Italy has an organized and vocal community that persistently lobby their rights and protect the district.
 Little Italy Residents Association is a strong local association that ensures sustainable development of the area and preservation of its cultural heritage.

-Situated on the Downtowns hillside, Cortez is one of the San Diego’s oldest neighborhoods.
+Situated on the Downtowns hillside, Cortez is one of San Diego’s oldest neighborhoods.
 It is very eclectic and consists of sophisticated old Victorian homes and modern shiny condo towers.
 The area is well-connected to the rest of the city with an intricate system of public transportation and I-5 freeway.

 The freeway is separated from the community by the Cortez Hill Park.
 The park offers a comfortable past time to all kinds of residents.
 It has play areas, curved walking paths, benches and plenty of greenery.
 Locals call this place “Tweet Street Park” due to its bird theme.
 The park contains elegant birdhouses and trees that encourage birds to take up the residence.
 Another favorite public space is a nearby Balboa Park, which has theaters, several museums, and the renowned San Diego Zoo.

 One of the famous destination of San Diego.
 Gaslamp is a historic neighborhood and an excellent choice for the night out or a destination party.
 This lively district s famous for its nightlife.
 Various clubs, cocktail lounges, and dive bards attract a young hip crowd.
 In the same time, Spreckles and Balboa theaters entertain a more sophisticated audience.
 They offer multiple programs of drama, music, and comedy.